mckenziewest/math425/syllabus.page/source.md

 Each week, you will be presented with about two exercises that do not fit into the list of objectives.
 These will be graded according to the same scale as the objectives exercises, Exceptional/Satisfactory/Nearly complete/Unsatisfactory.
 Each of the supplemental exercises that you complete at an exceptional level will award you one half percentage point toward this 10% of your grade, each that you complete at a satisfactory level will earn you one quarter percentage point toward this score.
 For example, if you complete 8 of these exercises at an exceptional level and complete 6 at the satisfactory level, then you will earn 8/2+6/4 = 5.5% toward your overall grade.
 You will not be able to earn more than 10% though this category.
 No rewrites will be accepted for supplemental exercises.

 #### In Class Quizzes and Exams
 Throughout the semester, you will be required to complete in-class assessments.
 You can find when these occur in the [course calendar](page:📅 Full Course Schedule - Subject to Change).
+Changes to timing may need to be made, but we will do our best to keep to the established schedule.
+This does include a cumulative final exam.

-#### Final Project
+#### Project
-You will be researching, writing about, and creating a video about a topic related to the course.
+You will be researching, writing about, or creating a video about a topic related to the course.
 This portion of the course will be assigned a grade using a standard point-based grading scheme.
 Rubrics for each task, and additional details will be available when the time comes.

 ## Attendance Policy
 You are expected to attend class every day.
 Consistent with university policy, attendance will be taken each class period to ensure you keep your insurance and financial aid.